LiberTEM/LiberTEM/docs/publications/joss/paper.md

-The data rate of detectors for electron microscopy (EM) has grown by two orders of magnitude faster compared to the performance improvements of essential IT components such as CPU, memory, mass storage and network over the last ten years [@Weber2018].
+The data rate of detectors for electron microscopy (EM) has grown by two orders of magnitude faster compared to the performance improvements of essential IT components such as CPU, memory, mass storage and network between 2009 and 2019 [@Weber2018].
 The LiberTEM open source platform [@Clausen2019] is designed to match the growing performance requirements of EM data processing [@Weber2020].

 # Motivation

-The data rate of current detectors like the Gatan K3 camera exceeds 50 GB/s, which is faster than the memory bandwidth of typical PCs.
-Applications that would run smoothly on a typical PC ten years ago require distributed processing on special hardware to offer the same user experience today.
+The data rate of the fastest detectors for electron microscopy that are available in 2019 exceeds 50 GB/s, which is faster than the memory bandwidth of typical personal computers (PCs) at this time.
+Applications that would run smoothly on a typical PC ten years before require distributed processing on special hardware to offer the same user experience.
 Furthermore, electron microscopy is interactive and visual.
 As a consequence, processing systems should be designed for very high throughput in combination with fast response times for interactive GUI use.
 That requires fundamental changes in the architecture and programming model of data handling and processing systems for electron microscopy, and consequently in the implementation of algorithms and user interfaces for electron microscopy applications.